taraolivia/workflow-repo-ca/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in the root directory and define the following variables:
+The following variables are located in the `.env` file in the root directory:

 | Variable Name        | Description                                                       |
 | -------------------- | ----------------------------------------------------------------- |